-"Public property" is property that is located within the same reasonably contiguous geographic areas of the campus, like a sidewalk, street or public parking lot, that is adjacent to a facility owned or controlled by the institution for purposes related to the institution's educational purposes.
+"Public property" is defined in statute as "all property that is within the same reasonably contiguous geographic areas of the institution, such as a sidewalk, street or other thoroughfare, or parking facility.
+And is adjacent to a facility owned or controlled by the institution if the facility is used by the institution in direct support of, or in a manner related to the institution's educational purposes. that is adjacent to a facility owned or controlled by the institution for purposes related to the institution's educational purposes.
+In order for this definition to apply, the property in question must satisfy all three conditions: 10 public (e.g., publicly owned; 2) within or immediately adjacent to campus; and 3) accessible from campus.
+The Department applies no specific measurable distance definition into adjacent public property.
 Crimes occurring on "public property" must also be reported in the crime statistics.

-A "non-campus building or property" is one that is owned or controlled by a school recognized student organization, or one that is owned or controlled by the institution and used by students or by the institution for education-related purposes and that is not within the same reasonably contiguous geographic area of the campus.
+A "non-campus building or property" is (i) any building or property that is owned or controlled by a student organization officially recognized by the institution; or (ii) any building or property owned or controlled by an institution that is used in direct support of, or in relation to , the institution's educational purposed, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 Crimes occurring on "non-campus property" must be reported.
 However, incidents occurring on public property adjacent to "non-campus buildings or property" do not have to be included.
 Our institution does not have such property in this category for which we must report.